pact-foundation/pact-jvm/provider/junit/README.md

 You can also specify the protocol, defaults to "http".

-### AmqpTarget
+### MessageTarget

-`au.com.dius.pact.provider.junit.target.AmqpTarget` - out-of-the-box implementation of `au.com.dius.pact.provider.junit.target.Target`
+`au.com.dius.pact.provider.junit.target.MessageTarget` - out-of-the-box implementation of `au.com.dius.pact.provider.junit.target.Target`
-that will play pacts as an AMQP message and assert response from service by matching rules from pact.
+that will play pacts as an message and assert response from service by matching rules from pact.

 **Note for Maven users:** If you use Maven to run your tests, you will have to make sure that the Maven Surefire plugin is at least version 2.22.1 uses an isolated classpath.